BrendanEthika/apollo/README.md

 ### Upgrade Guide apollo-module v3 => v4

 Version 4 of this module leaves you with zero configuration.
-This means we use the best possible approach available from `vue-cli-plugin-apollo` and the same configuration behaviour.
+This means we use the best possible approach available from `ng-vue-cli-plugin-apollo` and the same configuration behaviour.
 This means you don't need to wire up your own configuration, simply pass

 Edit your configuration as following:
 ```js